kieranpotts/dotfiles/docs/usage.md

 The following shell functions are enabled.

 - `buildDockerImage [image_name]` — Build a Docker image from the `Dockerfile` in the current directory.
 If `image_name` is omitted, the image is built without a tag.

-- `runDockerContainer <image_name>` — Run a Docker container in the background from the named image.
+- `runDockerContainer <image_name>` — Run a Docker container in the background, from the named image.

 - `runDockerFromFile [image_name]` — Build an image from the `Dockerfile` in the current directory and immediately run a container from it in the background.

 - `listDockerImages` — List all locally available Docker images.

 - `sshDockerContainer <container_id>` — Open an interactive Bash shell inside a running container.

 ## Git config